bigbluebutton/bigbluebutton/docs/docs/administration/configuration-files.md

 In BigBlueButton 3.0 we modified the architecture to shift the load away from the old frontend and backend bbb-html5 pools of services.
 Logs for the new services can be foud via:

 `journalctl -f -u bbb-html5.service`

-￼
-￼Akka-apps is responsible for most of the logic, so key info can be obtained via ￼
+Akka-apps is responsible for most of the logic, so key info can be obtained via

-￼`journalctl -f -u bbb-apps-akka.service`
+`journalctl -f -u bbb-apps-akka.service`

 `SYSTEMD_LESS=FRXMK journalctl -u bbb-graphql-middleware.service -f` can also be useful.